 Then, as luck would have it, everyone around him started going down and he responded with his two most efficient shooting months.
 In January and February, he respectively put up a 54.2 TS% and a 56.9 TS%.
-Among starting shooting guards, he put up the sixth highest amount of points in January and 7th in February.
-During this time frame, he was much more efficient than oft-coveted players like Klay Thompson, Aaron Afflalo and Joe Johnson.
+Among starting shooting guards, he put up the 6th highest amount of points in January and 7th in February.
+During this span, he was much more efficient than oft-coveted players like Klay Thompson, Aaron Afflalo and Joe Johnson.

-He hit a wall in March, but no one should have been surprised.
-It's often mentioned that rookies suddenly bottom out but is it an exclusive club?
+He hit a wall in March, but there was an explanation.
+It's often mentioned that rookies suddenly bottom out due to fatigue over the course of the long NBA schedule, but is it an exclusive club?
 Gordon played a total of 310 minutes in his first season in New Orleans.
 He followed that up with 1264 minutes in 2012-13.
 Before March, he was up to 1784 minutes.
 Those type of increases are not allowed on baseball pitchers for fear their arms will break down due to massive jumps in workload.
 Why aren't repaired NBA knees viewed similarly?
 Gordon averaged 2.2 miles per game and tallied the 3rd highest mileage among Pelicans.
-We should be amazed that he merely developed tendinitis in his 'healthy' knee.
+We should perhaps be amazed that he merely developed tendinitis in his 'healthy' knee.